bterwijn/memory_graph/README.md

 ![image](https://raw.githubusercontent.com/bterwijn/memory_graph/main/images/copy_method.png)

-## Graph all Local Variables ##
+## Debugging ##
 Often it is useful to graph all the local variables using:
 ```python
 memory_graph.show( locals(), block=True )
 ```

 So much so that function `d()` is available as alias for this for easier debugging.
-Additionally it logs all locals by printing them which helps comparing them over time.
+Additionally it logs all local variables by printing them which helps comparing them over time.
 For example:
 ```python
 from memory_graph import d